Koredotcom/docs/docs/xo/manage-assistant/bot-management.md

 To delete a Virtual Assistant:

-1. Open the assistant you want to delete
+1. Open the assistant you want to delete.
-2. Select the **Deploy** tab from the top menu
+2. Select the **Deploy** tab from the top menu.
 3. From the left navigation under the **Bot Management** menu, click **Delete Bot**.
 <img src="../images/bm(6).png" alt="image_tooltip" title="image_tooltip" style="border:1px solid gray; zoom:70%;">